Measuring and Understanding Throughput of Network Topologies: Metrics for throughput

 A \textbf{traffic matrix (TM)} $T$ defines the traffic demand: for any two servers $v$ and $w$, $T(v,w)$ is an amount of requested flow from $v$ to $w$.
 We assume without loss of generality that the traffic matrix is normalized so that it conforms to the ``hose model'': each server sends \pbgnew{at most $1$ unit of traffic and receives at most $1$ unit of traffic ($\forall v$, $\sum_w T(v,w) \leq 1$ and $\sum_w T(w,v) \leq 1$)}.

-The \textbf{throughput} of a network $G$ with TM $T$ is defined as the maximum value $t$ for which $T\cdot t$ is feasible in $G$.
-That is, we seek the maximum $t$ for which there exists a feasible multicommodity flow that routes flow $T(v,w)\cdot t$ through the network from each $v$ to each $w$, subject to the link capacity and the usual flow conservation constraints.
-This can be formulated in a standard way as a linear program (which we omit for brevity) and is thus computable in polynomial time.
-If the nonzero traffic demands $T(v,w)$ have equal weight, as they will throughout this paper, this is equivalent to maximizing the minimum throughput of any of the requested end-to-end flows.
-This maximization is a standard problem called \emph{maximum concurrent flow}~\cite{maxconcflow}.
+The \textbf{throughput} of a network $G$ with TM $T$ is the maximum value $t$ for which $T\cdot t$ is feasible in $G$.
+That is, we seek the maximum $t$ for which there exists a feasible multicommodity flow that routes flow $T(v,w)\cdot t$ through the network from each $v$ to each $w$, subject to the link capacity and the flow conservation constraints.
+This can be formulated in a standard way as a linear program (omitted for brevity) and is thus computable in polynomial time.
+If the nonzero traffic demands $T(v,w)$ are equal, this is equivalent to the \emph{maximum concurrent flow}~\cite{maxconcflow} problem: maximizing the minimum throughput of any requested end-to-end flow.

 Note that we could alternately maximize the \emph{total} throughput of all flows.
 We avoid this because it would allow the network to pick and choose among the TM's flows, giving high bandwidth only to the ``easy'' ones (e.g., short flows that do not cross a bottleneck).
-The formulation above is equivalent to maximizing total throughput subject to a fairness constraint across flows.
+The formulation above ensures that \emph{all} flows in the given TM can be satisfied at the desired rates specified by the TM, all scaled by a constant factor.

-We now have a precise definition of throughput, but it depends on the choice of traffic matrix.
-How can we evaluate a \emph{topology} independent of assumptions about the traffic?
+We now have a precise definition of throughput, but it depends on the choice of TM.
+How can we evaluate a \emph{topology} independent of assumptions about the traffic, if we are interested in worst-case traffic?